replane-dev/replane-javascript/packages/react/README.md

 ### ReplaneProvider

 Provider component that makes the Replane client available to your component tree.
-Supports four usage patterns:
+Supports multiple usage patterns:

-#### 1. With options (recommended)
+#### 1. With connection (recommended)

 The provider creates and manages the client internally.
 Use an Error Boundary to handle initialization errors: